 What do I need to do to comply:

-The Virtual Learning Environment, currently Blackboard, has accessibility features built in.
-Details of these can be found on Blackboard’s web pages.
-However, any content that you make available in Blackboard should meet accessibility standards.
+The Virtual Learning Environment, currently Canvas, has accessibility features built in.
+Details of these can be found on Canvas’ web pages.
+However, any content that you make available in Canvas should meet accessibility standards.
 This isn’t a difficult or onerous task, and there are some resources below which will help you make your content more accessible.

 Any content you design needs to be accessible.
 This could be as simple as being aware of the contrast of your foreground and background on your Powerpoint presentations, or where you have inserted an image, to use ALT-Text in the properties.
 ALT-Text allows screen readers to describe the image.
 Some resources that may help can be found below.

-When you upload content to your module in Blackboard, be consistent in the way that you structure it.
-However you decide to lay your module out, ensure that you inform your students how you are structuring it and where they can find their materials, assignments etc. When creating folders, give them a meaningful name – topic-based is more meaningful than week based (particularly when it comes to revision!)
+When you upload content to your course in Canvas, be consistent in the way that you structure it.
+However you decide to lay your module out, ensure that you inform your students how you are structuring it and where they can find their materials, assignments etc. When creating pages, give them a meaningful name – topic-based is more meaningful than week based (particularly when it comes to revision!)